Computation of the classifying ring of formal modules: -homology

+where $I^A_{n}$, for each positive integer $n$, is the ideal of $A$ defined in Definition \ref{def of In ideal} and again in Corollary \ref{gen thm cor}. \end{theorem} \begin{proof} Theorem \ref{lazard ring localization iso} ensures that $L^A[S^{-1}]$ coincides with $L^{A[S^{-1}]}$.
+Since $A[S^{-1}]$ is hereditary, every ideal in $A[S^{-1}]$ is projective as an $A[S^{-1}]$-module.
+Hence, the hypotheses of Corollary \ref{gen thm cor} are satisfied, yielding the isomorphism $L^{A[S^{-1}]}\cong \bigotimes_{n>1} \Rees_{A[S^{-1}]}^{2n-2}\left( I^{A[S^{-1}]}_{n}\right)$.
+Finally, the Rees algebra functor commutes with localization; this is straightforward to prove from the definition of the Rees algebra, but readers who would rather just see this claim appear in a trustworthy source can find it in the documentation \cite[page 4]{eisenbudrees} for David Eisenbud's Rees package for Macaulay2, for example.
+This yields the isomorphism

+where the tensor product on the left is taken over $A[S^{-1}]$, and the tensor product on the right is taken over $A$.

+An entirely analogous argument works with $\Sym$ in place of $\Rees$.
+The required fact that $\Sym$ commutes with localization can be proven directly, or it can be taken as a consequence of \cite[Proposition 5.2(iii)]{MR2418168}, for instance. \end{proof}

-\begin{corollary} Let $A$ be a commutative ring and $S$ a set of prime numbers such that $A$ and $S$ satisfy the assumptions of Theorem~\ref{main thm in hereditary case}.
-Then the following statements are all true: \begin{itemize} \item $L^A[S^{-1}]$ is a commutative graded sub-$A$-algebra of $A[S^{-1}][x_1, x_2, \dots ]$, with $x_i$ in grading degree $2i$. \item $L^A[S^{-1}]$ is not Noetherian, but for every integer $n$, the sub-$A$-algebra of $L^A[S^{-1}]$ generated by all elements of grading degree $\leq n$ is Noetherian. \item If $A[S^{-1}]$ is an integral domain, then the underlying $A[S^{-1}]$-module of $L^A[S^{-1}]$ is torsion-free. \item If $U_0^A(n)[S^{-1}]$ is trivial for all $n$, then $L^A[S^{-1}]$ is polynomial by the fundamental comparison condition. \item {\bf All formal module buds extend:} Every formal $A$-module $n$-bud over a commutative $A[S^{-1}]$-algebra extends to a formal $A$-module. \item {\bf All formal modules lift:} Since $A[S^{-1}]$ is hereditary, the image of $\sigma_n[S^{-1}]$ in $A[S^{-1}]$ is a projective $A[S^{-1}]$-module, and consequently $L^A[S^{-1}]$ is a symmetric $A[S^{-1}]$-algebra on a projective $A[S^{-1}]$-module.
-Consequently, if $R$ is a commutative $A[S^{-1}]$-algebra and $I$ is an ideal of $R$, then every formal $A$-module over $R/I$ is the modulo-$I$ reduction of a formal $A$-module over $R$. \end{itemize} \end{corollary} \begin{proof} Theorem~\ref{main thm in hereditary case} together with Corollary~\ref{lifting and extensions}. \end{proof}
+\begin{corollary} Let $A$ be a commutative ring and $S$ a set of prime numbers such that $A$ and $S$ satisfy the assumptions of Theorem \ref{main thm in hereditary case}.
+Then the following statements are all true: \begin{itemize} \item $L^A[S^{-1}]$ is a commutative graded sub-$A$-algebra of the polynomial algebra $A[S^{-1}][x_1, x_2, \dots ]$, with $x_i$ in degree $2i$. \item $L^A[S^{-1}]$ is not Noetherian, but for every integer $n$, the sub-$A$-algebra of $L^A[S^{-1}]$ generated by all elements of degree $\leq n$ is Noetherian. \item If $A[S^{-1}]$ is an integral domain, then the underlying $A[S^{-1}]$-module of $L^A[S^{-1}]$ is torsion-free. \item If $U_0^A(n)[S^{-1}]$ is trivial for all $n>1$, then $L^A[S^{-1}]$ is polynomial by the fundamental comparison condition, so $L^A[S^{-1}] \cong A[S^{-1}][x_1, x_2, \dots ]$. \item {\bf All formal module buds extend:} Every formal $A$-module $n$-bud over a commutative $A[S^{-1}]$-algebra extends to a formal $A$-module. \item {\bf All formal modules lift:} If $R$ is a commutative $A[S^{-1}]$-algebra and $I$ is an ideal of $R$, then every formal $A$-module over $R/I$ is the modulo-$I$ reduction of a formal $A$-module over $R$. \end{itemize} \end{corollary} \begin{proof} Theorem \ref{main thm in hereditary case} together with Corollary \ref{lifting and extensions}.
+To give a bit more detail about the fourth bullet point: if $U^A_0(n)[S^{-1}]$ vanishes for all $n>1$, then by Corollary \ref{u-homology and pirashvili cor}, the $U$-homology groups $U^A_i(n)[S^{-1}]$ vanish for all $i\geq 0$.
+Proposition \ref{fundamental functional main properties ii} then ensures that $L^{A[S^{-1}]}$ is polynomial by the fundamental comparison. \end{proof}

 \begin{corollary} Let $K/\mathbb{Q}$ be a finite field extension with ring of integers $A$.
 Then every formal $A$-module $n$-bud extends to a formal $A$-module.
 Furthermore, if $R$ is a commutative $A$-algebra and $I$ is an ideal in $R$, then every formal $A$-module over $R/I$ is the reduction modulo $I$ of a formal $A$-module over $R$. \end{corollary}